wmfs/tymly-website/docs/README.md

 actionLink: /guide/
 heroImage: /dino-reichmuth-115620-unsplash.jpg
 features:
-- title: Open Standards
+- title: Fresh thinking
-  details: "Tymly separates the purpose of a digital service from the suppliers and technology that usually deliver them.
-If that's not disruptive enough, these objectives are defined using open standards: opening-up a whole new world of collaborative working and interoperability."
+  details: "Tymly is a software platform that takes a fresh approach to digital service delivery.
+Our configurable 'digital building blocks' bring many organisational efficiencies - compared with procuring systems or undertaking bespoke software development."
 - title: Open Source
-  details: Once all your digital-service objectives are written using a standard vocabulary, Tymly offers an Open Source platform to deliver them effortlessly throughout your organisation... and beyond!
-Built by a UK Fire Service, Tymly is designed to deploy digital capability into the most demanding of environments.
+  details: "We build Tymly in the open.
+This means anyone is free to use and contribute to the code powering Tymly - helping make it capable of bigger and better things for the benefit of everyone.
+We've already had contributions from central government and even Amazon!"
-- title: Open Ethos
+- title: Open Standards
-  details: As per government best practice, Tymly is built in-the-open on GitHub.
-Anyone is free to use and contribute to Tymly, helping make it capable of even bigger-and-better things.
-We've already had contributions from central government departments and even internet-giant Amazon!
+  details: Using Open Standards is a fundamental part of Tymly's design.
+We use standards to define form layout, data structure and workflow.
+This focus on openess helps breakdown barriers normally associated with collaboration and interoperability.
 footer: Built with ❤ at West Midlands Fire Service
 ---